Shivansh770/Metacraftera_EVM_Intermediate_Final_Module_2/README.md

 8. Inside the project directory named (SCM-Starter), in the 1st terminal type: ```npm i```
 9. Inside the project directory named (SCM-Starter), in the 2st terminal type: ```npx hardhat node```
 10. Inside the project directory named (SCM-Starter), in the 3st terminal type: ```npx hardhat run --network localhost scripts/deploy.js```
-11. ack in the first terminal, type ```npm run dev``` to launch the front-end.
+11. Back in the first terminal, type ```npm run dev``` to launch the front-end.
 Now read the below account setting instructions before

 # Setting up the local host network and a dummy account in your Metamask Wallet